actris/data-management-plan/DMP/ACTRIS-DMP.md

 The ACTRIS DC aims at providing clear versioning of its data and metadata.
 Due to the decentralised nature of the Data Centre, this varies between the different data centre units, and implementation will be done on unit level.

 As a guiding principle, all data submitted to ACTRIS passing quality assurance should be uniquely identified.
 In case of updates, a ID-number is generated, and previous data versions should be identifiable and kept available upon request while the latest version is served through the ACTRIS Data Centre.

-A Versioning System has been implemented at ARES directly in the RDBMS by using DML (Data Manipulation Language) triggers.
-A new version of a file is produced when a user tries to modify data through a DML event.
-New versions will be centrally produced if new QC procedures and new processing features are released.
-Additionally new versions of the files will be allowed and centrally handled for fixing file bugs in particular for legacy data.
+More details on this is in the sections for DC units.

 ### 4.4 Accessible: Making data openly accessible [FAIR data]